 Additional services include fee-based printing and photocopying at a cost of \$0.10 for each side of a page.
 Professional library staff are available for individual consultations.
-Reference questions can be asked and answered in person, through email and chat, or by telephone.
-For help identifying and locating library materials and for research assistance, visit the library, chat with the library through the Library Resources page in Moodle, submit the Ask Us form at www.bshp.edu/current-students/library, or call 210-297-7639.
+Reference questions can be asked and answered in person, through email, or by telephone.
+For help identifying and locating library materials and for research assistance, visit the library, submit the Ask Us form at www.bshp.edu/current-students/library, or call 210-297-7639.